hellenshengfy/hellenshengfy.github.io/content/en/posts/2023-03-20-bipedality_tibia.md

 # Less curved tibia

-Compared with the chimpanzee tibia, huamn tibia is less curved and less flexed.
+Compared with the chimp's tibia, human tibia is less curved and less flexed.
 This is because we human beings exclusively load our tibia from an anterior/posterior direction but chimps ***knuckwalk quadrupedally***.
 Chimps do a lot of different activities where tibia get involved like climing the tree.
 As a result, they developed a more flexed shaft.

 {{<figure src="https://hellenshengfy.github.io/zibo.jpg" title=" Photo taken from Shanghai Natural History Museum">}}